rolspace/www.rolandoramos.tech/_posts/2015-07-12-override-the-ienumerable-mapper-in-glass-mapper-4-0.markdown

 }
 {% endhighlight %}

-The *Configure* method of our *CustomIEnumerableAttribute* requires an object of type *AbstractPropertyConfiguration*, which we do not have yet.
-I will create a new class called *CustomIEnumerableConfiguration* which inherits from *SitecoreFieldConfiguration*, which in turn inherits from *AbstractPropertyConfiguration*.
-This way I can avoid writing a full implementation, when I only need to override the *Copy* method from the *SitecoreFieldConfiguration* class:
+The Configure method of our `CustomIEnumerableAttribute` class requires an object of type `AbstractPropertyConfiguration`.
+I will create a new class called `CustomIEnumerableConfiguration`.
+This class is derived from the `SitecoreFieldConfiguration` class, which inherits from the `AbstractPropertyConfiguration` class.
+This way I can avoid writing a full implementation, when I only need to override the Copy method from the `SitecoreFieldConfiguration` class:

 {% highlight c# %}
 public class CustomIEnumerableConfiguration : SitecoreFieldConfiguration